swiftlang/swift-testing/Documentation/StyleGuide.md

 filename would be `adding-tags-to-tests.md`, or if the title of the collection page is _Event tags_, the filename would be `event-tags.md`.

-The DocC compiler will not transform article or API collection filenames correctly when they are written in [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case).
+The DocC compiler lowercases URL paths, so filenames converted from [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case) may be difficult to read.
 UpperCamelCase should still be used for Markdown files in the repository such as this one that are not part of a DocC bundle.

 For more information, see [Adding Supplemental Content to a Documentation Catalog](https://www.swift.org/documentation/docc/adding-supplemental-content-to-a-documentation-catalog).